bio-guoda/preston/README.md

 ### Command Line Tool

 The command line tool provides four commands: ```update```, ```ls```, ```get``` and ```history```.
 In short, the commands are used to track and access DwC-A, EMLs and various registries.
-The output of the tools is nquads or tsv.
-Both output formats are structured in three "columns" to form a three term sentence per line.
+The output of the tools is [nquads](https://www.w3.org/TR/n-quads/) or [tsv](https://www.iana.org/assignments/media-types/text/tab-separated-values).
+Both output formats are structured in "columns" to form a three term sentence per line.
 In a way, this output is telling you the story of your local biodiversity data graph in terms of simple sentences.
 This line-by-line format helps to re-use existing text processing tools like awk, sed, cut, etc. Also, tab-separated-values output plays well with spreadsheet applications and [R](https://r-project.org).

 The examples below assume that you've created a shortcut ```preston``` to ```java -jar preston.jar ``` (see [installation](#install)).